Llotja de Palma

 Llotja de Palma, Gothic merchant exchange in Palma, Spain

-The rectangular building features four octagonal towers at its corners and ten smaller buttresses supporting the massive stone structure.
+Llotja de Palma is a rectangular building with four octagonal towers at its corners and ten smaller buttresses supporting the massive stone structure.
+The facade of cut stone appears solid and commanding, with large windows that suggest its original purpose as a trading center.

 Location: Palma